Menacing15/sqlcmdproject/README.md

 * **help**

-        Purpose: Shows all available commands and their description
+        Purpose: Shows all available commands and their description.

         Input: help